Critical Role: Production

-Format
+Format and broadcast

 Critical Role is a mixture of a weekly show and a modern gaming Twitch stream.
-Each episode usually runs for three to five (in some cases six) hours and is streamed live on Critical Role's Twitch and YouTube channels on almost every Thursday, with possible breaks from the show being announced at least one week prior to the broadcast.
+The show originally did a live broadcast but has been pre-recorded since Campaign Two Episode 100; the change occurred as a result of filming conditions during the COVID-19 pandemic.
+Each episode usually runs for three to five hours and is streamed on Critical Role's Twitch and YouTube channels on almost every Thursday, with possible breaks from the show being announced ahead of time.
 The VOD is made available for subscribers of Critical Role's Twitch channel immediately after airing and before being uploaded to Critical Role's YouTube channel the following Monday, where it can be watched for free.
-Starting with the third campaign, the main campaign of Critical Role does not air new episodes on the last Thursday of every month; instead, other content by the studio airs in its time slot.
 In February 2024, the option to access to the VOD immediately after airing on the YouTube channel was added for YouTube subscribers.
 In May 2024, Critical Role began to also broadcast on the studio's streaming service Beacon with VOD access immediately after airing for Beacon subscribers.
 These additional platforms did not impact the distribution on Twitch or the free YouTube VOD which is available after a delay.

+Starting with the third campaign, the main campaign of Critical Role did not air new episodes on the last Thursday of every month; instead, other content by the studio aired in its time slot.
+In March 2026, during the fourth campaign, Critical Role announced that this schedule would not continue.
+Instead of a set monthly break, pauses would occur due to natural story progression or United States holidays.

 Critical Role has included advertisements since October 2015 with sponsorships announced at the start of each episode that "usually also appear in the visual overlay of the show".
 Sam Riegel is typically the cast member who reads these advertisements.
 Academic Jan Švelch commented that "Riegel's comedic approach to sponsorship announcements, which often involves only loosely related skits, has become a running gag of Critical Role".
 He also highlighted that "the most prominent sponsorships include long-term collaborations with D&D Beyond, Wyrmwood (gaming tables and dice trays) and Dwarven Forge (miniature terrain)".
 Additionally, a number of Critical Role's streams have also served as a donation drive to support nonprofit organizations such as St Jude, 826LA, Extra Life, and Doctors Without Borders.